avivilloz/scripts-runner-vs-code-plugin/README.md

 Each repository configuration supports:
 - `name`: Display name for the repository (optional but recommended)
-- `url`: Git repository URL (required)
+- `url`: Git repository URL (required for Git repositories)
+- `path`: Local filesystem path (required for local scripts)
 - `branch`: Branch to use (optional, defaults to main/master)
-- `scriptsPath`: Path to scripts directory within the repository (optional, defaults to "scripts")
+- `scriptsPath`: Path to scripts directory within the repository or local path (optional, defaults to "scripts")

 ## Script Structure